kevintanhongann/tui4j/ListComponent.md

 ```

 ### Creating a List with a Dynamic Data Source
-Similar to static lists, Latte provides a constructor that automatically assigns `DefaultDelegate`:
+Similar to static lists, TUI4J provides a constructor that automatically assigns `DefaultDelegate`:

 ```java
 ListDataSource productDataSource = new ProductDataSource(productRepository);